 The proposed bill would amend current statutes regarding the scope of practice for medical assistants in Arizona.
 Specifically, it would allow medical assistants to place and remove urinary catheters under the general supervision of a licensed physician, nurse practitioner, clinical nurse specialist, certified nurse midwife, or physician assistant, following appropriate training.
-This change is reflected in the new language that would be inserted into section 32-1456, which defines the roles and responsibilities of medical assistants.
+This addition is marked as

 House Engrossed Version: 32-1456